eleev/extensions-kit/README.md

 # About

-🎉 Collection of Swift iOS and macOS related extensions for various use cases.
-Basically it's a collection of extensions that I started implementing for my own needs.
-There are **`52`** different extensions.
+🎉 Collection of Swift extensions for various use cases.
+The kit contains **`52`** different extensions.
 Feel free to contribute something new and amazing.

 # Categories
 List of categories for convenient navigation.
 The `numbers` represent total number of extensions for a given category.